Wood Norton Wedding Photography

 Laura and David got married at Fladbury Church, and held their wedding reception at the Wood Norton - A venue which I am very familiar with and am one of only three recommended wedding photographers.

 Myself and my associate photographers synchronise our cameras, so once delivered to the couple, they can look back through the images in perfect chronological order, allowing each to see what the other was doing at the same time!
 It is for this reason that the images between the bride and groom getting ready can jump to-and-fro.
+As you can see, the groom and his groomsmen were already at the church before Laura or any of her bridesmaids were dressed.

 This is one of my favourite photos from the morning of Laura and David's wedding.
 I was busy photographing the maid of honour doing up the buttons on Laura's dress, when I heard the door directly behind me opening.
 I turned around, and took a single frame of this angelic flower girl standing in the perfect light, and in a perfect pose.
 I didn't have chance to change my camera settings or anything, but the outcome is a photo that the bride and groom cherish.

 After this last photo of the bridal prep at the Wood Norton, I drove the short distance to photograph David making his way to Fladbury Church.
+For me, it's really important that I photograph the groom arriving at church, or at least get photos of him meeting and greeting his wedding guests as it's such an integral part of the day.

 What bride could hope for a better reaction from their husband-to-be?!